-A "City Official" means the Mayor and members of the Council of the City of Phoenix, whether serving by election or appointment and any person who serves in the administrative office of the Mayor or a Council member, or any person who serves on a City of Phoenix board, committee, or commission, or the city manager, executive staff, and all City of Phoenix Department and Function heads.
+A "City official" means the Mayor and members of the Council of the City of Phoenix, whether serving by election or appointment and any person who serves in the administrative office of the Mayor or a Council member, or any person who serves on a City of Phoenix board, committee, or commission, or the City Manager, executive staff, and all City of Phoenix department and function heads.
 The executives, department and function heads referenced in the definition of City official can be found at https://www.phoenix.gov/cityclerksite/Documents/City%20Officials.pdf.
 Generally, these persons are in a position to make recommendations to the City Council related to a City policy or administrative or legislative act.
 A list of City of Phoenix boards and commissions and their members can be found at https://boards.phoenix.gov/Home/BoardsList.

 3. WHO SHOULD REGISTER?